Multiple-Mini Interviews (MMIs)

 Understand the goal

 Remember that in an interview like an MMI, once time is up at a station the interview must end – even if you have not finished answering the questions yet.
-Train yourself with a strict time-limit of about 7-8 minutes to answer questions adequately in this amount of time.
-It is also a really good idea to wear a watch that is visible in the day so that you know where you are at within the station time frame.
+Train yourself with a strict time limit of about 7–8 minutes to answer questions adequately in this amount of time.
+It is also a really good idea to wear a watch that is visible on the day so that you can keep track of time at each interview station.

-During the MMI, the interviewer will often provide prompts designed to direct you.
-Listen carefully to the cues provided so you can take advantage of any new information that may be introduced.
+During an MMI the interviewer will often provide prompts designed to direct you.
+Listen carefully to the cues provided so you can take advantage of any new information that is introduced.
 The prompts may guide you to the specific issues that are the focus of each rotation.

 Treat each station like the start of a new interview

-Don’t forget that you need to make a good impression with each interviewer- don’t forget to introduce yourself, smile and make a good initial impression.
-If something goes wrong or you feel like you’ve underperformed try to put it to the back of your mind and don’t allow it to affect your subsequent stations – this is easier said than done, but remember that even if one station is awful you have another 9 or so chance to rectify it so keep positive and focused.
+Don’t forget that you need to make a good impression with each interviewer: introduce yourself, smile and aim for a good initial impression.
+If something goes wrong or you feel like you’ve underperformed put it to the back of your mind and don’t allow it to affect your performance on subsequent stations – this is easier said than done, but remember that even if one station is awful you have another nine or so chances to rectify it.
+So keep positive and stay focused.

 ‘Unlike a formal interview each station is a fresh start with a new topic: the time-specific nature of each station means you need to pack in as much as you can to prove you have the potential to be a brilliant medical student within the limits of the station.
 And if something does go pear-shaped you start afresh at the next station, which is quite refreshing.
 I would prepare for this as I would any other interview – covering a broad range of subjects and thinking about how to give concise, effective answers to questions.’